syseleven/grav-docs-syseleven-stack/pages/02.Tutorials/09.dnsaas/docs.en.md

 ### Managing reverse DNS (PTR records) for floating IP addresses

 !!! **Feature unavailable**
 !!!
 While generally possible in OpenStacks Designate component, this is unfortunately not yet implemented in SysEleven Stack due to technical restrictions.
-We are working on removing these restrictions.
+We are working on removing these obstacles.

 ### Import/Export